thugiang61/SelfTaught/README.md

     │   ├── favicons : App's icon.

-    │   ├── img : Images used in the app.
+    │   ├── img : All images used in the app.

-    │   ├── js : Define website's action when user interacts using waypoints.
+    │   ├── js : Defines website's action when user interacts using waypoints.

     ├─ vendors